-This is where loans can become useful in pursuing your education, but there are many factors and parts of loans you must fully understand before taking one out.
+This is where loans can be helpful, but there are many factors and parts of loans you must fully understand.

-Chances are you still have some financial need
+Chances are you still need help paying for college?

 The Facts on Student Loans

-Each loan is different in quantity, interest rate, payment schedule, and who the money is loaned from
+Each loan is different in quantity, interest rate, payment schedule, and servicer.